JSBarrington/ez-convphase/README.md

 ## Why?

-- Alignments can contain tri-allelic, missing and gap characters, which are not supported by ConvPhase.
+- Alignments can contain tri-allelic, missing and gap characters, which are not supported by ConvPhase's conservative input requirements.
-- ConvPhase requires strict inputs, this wrappers removes columns with prohibited characters and replaces them back, restoring the **original alignment length**.
+- The scripts in this wrapper remove columns with prohibited characters and replaces them after phasing, restoring the **original alignment length**.
 - `ez-convphase` does: *sanitize → phase → rebuild* — and preserves your IDs.

 ---